 Her culinary creations are works of art that make her happy and bring joy to her clients.

 Here are some of our articles about how to creatively and productively spend your time:

 You need to stay prepared and know what’s going on, but compulsively following the news is one of the worst sources of stress.

-When you do check the news, get out of your filter bubble and get your news ONLY from trusted sources.
+When you do check the news, get out of your filter bubble and get news from trusted sources.

-For other news, I urge you to stick with balanced websites and news organizations rather than those leaning politically far to the right or left.
+For other news, I urge you to stick with balanced websites and news organizations rather than those leaning politically either far right or left.

-If you aren’t sure what those sources are, check out AllSides.
+If you aren’t sure what those balanced sources are, check out AllSides.

 This website scientifically analyzes news organization biases and categorizes them as Left – Lean Left – Center – Lean Right – Right – Mixed.

 Avoid getting worked up by what you consider extreme viewpoints; this will only further fuel your stress.

 Take this idea a step further and actively look for good news on sites like: